UWPCE-PythonCert/PythonCertDevel/source/modules/Closures.rst

     In [40]: c()
     Out[40]: 7

-Each time is it called, it increments the value by one.
+Each time is it called, it increments the value by one -- as you'd expect.

 But what happens if we call ``counter()`` multiple times?